Triz22/final-project/README.md

 My header was dissappearing when I deployed because I did not gather my static files properly 'I had to run the collectstatic command line in the terminal'
 I couldn't upload an image when sharing a post because firstly my api key was incorrect it had '<>' around them which was needed to be removed, I then needed to make sure it matched the configuration variable settings on heroku.
 My home page would not load because I forgot to add an endif tag.
 I figures this out by reading the error information provided when debug is set to True.
-My share post function was not working when debug was set to false
+My share post function was not working when debug was set to false.
+I raised an error with a debug output of status code 500.
+My browser would not load.
+This was because my get_success method was referenced wrongly 'get-success' in my form_valid method.
+I corrected this by removing the hyphen and adding the correct underscore syntax.

 ### Technologies used
 * Gitpod